GuilleRom/Steering-Floquet/README.md

 # Steering-Floquet
 This repository contains Jupyter notebooks for reproducing the results presented in our preprint at https://doi.org/10.48550/arXiv.2401.03889.
-In our study, we consider a one-dimensional spin-1/2 lattice with periodically modulated bonds using parametric resonances
+Our work considers a one-dimensional spin-1/2 lattice with periodically modulated bonds using parametric resonances.
+Quantum dynamics is studied by using exact diagonalization (ED) up to L=10 spins.

 Summary of results: